 What Does Sugar Do To Teeth?

-Your teeth are always susceptible to cavity making acids.
+Your teeth are always susceptible to cavity-making acids.
 However, this damage can be reversed by minerals.
 Minerals come from the enamel of your teeth and your saliva through a process called remineralisation.
 It generates minerals like calcium and phosphates, both of which are good for strengthening teeth.
 Fluoride is another mineral that comes into play and also helps repair your weakened enamel.
 It’s a great process, but it can only do so much.
 To keep your teeth healthy, you have to limit your sugar intake.
 That includes starches.

 Cutting down on sugar is a good start.
 Here are some other ways to promote remineralisation and improve the enamel of your teeth.
-Stimulate your saliva flow by chewing sugarless gum and eat high-fibre veggies and fruits.
+Stimulate your saliva flow by chewing sugarless gum and eating high-fibre veggies and fruits.
 It helps to bathe your teeth in minerals.
 Calcium and phosphates strengthen teeth, so keep dairy products in your diet.
-Green and black teas contain substances that help suppress harmful oral bacteria.
+Green and black teas contain substances that help suppress harmful oral germs.

 Finally, fluoride is a mineral that prevents tooth decay and reverses it in its early stages, according to the American Dental Association (ADA).
 This is why the Oral Hygienists Association of South Africa (OHASA) recommends brushing your teeth twice a day with a fluoride toothpaste.
 Your dentist can also administer professional fluoride treatments.